zhengying-liu/autodl-contrib/README.md

 More details and [an example dataset](https://github.com/zhengying-liu/autodl-contrib/tree/master/tfrecord_format/mini-mnist) in TFRecord format can be found in the sub-directory [`tfrecord_format`](https://github.com/zhengying-liu/autodl-contrib/tree/master/tfrecord_format).

+## Where to submit

+If you wish to share your dataset with us, simply [Email us](mailto:autodl@chalearn.org) a URL to an on-line storage place (e.g. dropbox or Google drive) where we can pull your data from.

 ## Credits
 AutoDL is a project in collaboration with Google, ChaLearn and Inria.